chavdiet22/sandbooks.space/README.md

 3. Write your code
 4. Click **"▶ Run"** to execute (requires cloud execution enabled)

+### Import & Export

+1. **Import Markdown**: Click the Sync icon in the header -> "Import Markdown Note" to load existing `.md` files.
+2. **Local Sync**: Click "Open Folder" in the sidebar to sync your notes directly with a folder on your computer.
+3. **Export**: Click "Export Notes" in the Sync menu to download all notes as JSON.

 ### Keyboard Shortcuts

 Press `?` to see all shortcuts, or use these common ones: